 In the opening scene of Beckett’s play the two main characters are waiting by a tree along a country lane in the dark.
 The tree is the main prop and it was essential that my staging included a leafless tree in order to create an association with the play.

 I decided on a bus stop location as I considered that this was synonymous with ‘waiting’.
-I paid attention to my local area for several days, pulling up in my car when I noticed a bus stop, to assess its potential as a suitable location.
+I paid attention to my local area for several days assessing the potential of different locations.
 I then did a preliminary shoot which was a walk round the village to take snaps of my shortlisted locations to get an idea of whether they could work compositionally.
 Here are some of the locations that I considered: